MSc in Earth Science

 Read more detailed information about the learning outcomes

 - Key skills

 , and how they are acquired through teaching, learning and assessment methods.

 Credit for previous study elsewhere

 If you have already completed some successful study at undergraduate or postgraduate level at another institution you may be able to transfer credit for this study and count it towards this Open University qualification.
 If you wish to apply to transfer credit you must do so as soon as possible as it may affect your choice of OU modules.
-If you are awarded credit for study completed elsewhere, you may find that you need to study fewer OU modules to complete your qualification with us.
-No credit transfer can be given for the MSc project module (S810).
+Please note that credit transfer will not be given for the MSc project module (S810).

 Visit our Credit Transfer site for more information and details of how to apply for credit transfer.